Shy, Low

-Shy, Low is an American post-rock and post-metal band from Richmond, Virginia, United States, signed to Pelagic Records (The Ocean, MONO, Envy).
-The band’s current line up consists of Zak Bryant (guitar), Gregg Peterson (guitar), Drew Storcks (bass) and Dylan Partridge (drums).
+Shy, Low is an American post-rock and post-metal band from Richmond, Virginia/Providence, Rhode Island/Los Angeles, California, United States, signed to Pelagic Records (The Ocean, MONO, Envy).
+The band's current line up consists of Zak Bryant (guitar), Gregg Peterson (guitar), Kai Zamora (Guitar), Drew Storcks (bass) and Dylan Partridge (drums).

 History

-The band was formed in January 2011 after the breakup of the metal inspired group Vessel.
+The band was formed in January 2011 after the breakup of the metal-inspired group Vessel.

 After spending several months writing during the winter of 2011, Shy, Low recorded their six-song debut with Allen Bergendahl of Viking Recording in May 2011 in Richmond, Virginia.
 Upon the completion of the album's recording, the band embarked on their first tour.

 In September 2011, Shy, Low was signed by indie music label Fluttery Records that released the band's debut self-titled album on January 20, 2012.
 On May 22, 2013, it was announced that Shy, Low had signed with Seattle-based record label, Spartan Records.
 Spartan Records released the band's second record, Binary Opposition, on June 25, 2013 on limited edition colored marble vinyl as well as digitally.
 The record also featured a previously unreleased bonus track, "Voyager."
 After the release, Shy, Low went on a second tour in the Eastern United States.
 Due to selling out the vinyl Spartan Records began a second pressing of the vinyl in 2014.

 On September 18, 2015, it was announced that Shy, Low would be releasing their third studio album (and second full-length record) titled Hiraeth through Spartan Records.
 The album was released on November 13, 2015.

 The band released their second extended play and fourth studio album, Burning Day, on July 7, 2017 through Spartan Records.
 Early reviews indicate a marked stylistic change in the band's instrumentation, referring to the EP's sound as characteristically more post-metal than previous releases.

 In May 2019, the band completed a 30-day European tour in conjunction with their appearance at both Dunk!Fest and Post In Paris Fest, which allowed for a sharing of the stage with bands including Wang Wen, Ingrina, Staghorn, VAR.
 Dylan Partridge (The Hurt Ensemble/Losst) was hired to drum on the tour, as they had recently found themselves without a permanent drummer.
-Upon arriving home, the band collected unused song ideas and began a strong push into writing their next full length (unreleased).
+Upon arriving home, the band collected unused song ideas and began a strong push into writing their next full-length release.